Skip to content

 All goods that arrive in Norway from abroad can be removed for inspection by the Norwegian Customs Service.

 The purpose of an inspection is to identify pirated copies.
-If there is a suspicion that a product is a pirated copy, Norwegian Customs will contact the rightsholder of the trademark in question.
+If customs suspect that a product is fake, Norwegian Customs will contact the rights-holder of the intellectual property right in question.

-If the rightsholder wishes to follow up the case, you will receive a notification from Norwegian Customs.
-This notice will contain more details about the further process.
+If the rightsholder wishes to pursue the case, you will receive a notification from Norwegian Customs.
+This notice will contain more details about the goods detained, as well as information regarding the further process.

 Norwegian Customs can detain your goods when these criteria are met:

-• the consignor of the goods is a commercial enterprise
+- the recipient is a registered company/the consignor is a commercial enterprise

-An example of this could be a purchase from a foreign website, or from a seller abroad who has a company or a registered business.
+An example of this could be a purchase from a foreign website, or from a seller abroad who has a company or a registered business, or a purchase from a Norwegian company from a private seller abroad.